 }

-• Double Quotes (" "): When we initialize any string literal, we enclose the string within the double quotes.
-For example, "CppTutorial Tech is the best learning website" is the string value enclosed in the double quotes.
+- Quotation Marks (" "): When initializing a string literal, we enclose the text within double quotation marks.
+For instance, "CppTutorial Tech is the best platform for learning" represents a string enclosed in double quotes.

-Let us take an example to illustrate the Punctuators in C++.
+Let's consider an example to demonstrate the Punctuators in C++.

 Example